chainwikinet/wikijs-farm-content/strategy.md

 - **2020-10-06** Harvest adds CRV farming support for TUSD with a 12 hour timelock.
 - **2020-10-13** Harvest adds SUSHI farming support for WBTC-TBTC, and adds a 12 hour timelock to UNI vaults.
 - **2020-10-20** Harvest adds DEGO farming support for WETH, and adds a 12 hour timelock to Stable, BTC and ETH vaults.
-- **2020-11-03** Harvest adds PICKLE CRV farming support for 3CRV, and adds yCRV vault to mitigate flash loan vector attacks.
+- **2020-11-03** Harvest adds PICKLE CRV farming support for 3CRV, and adds yCRV vault to mitigate flash loan vector attacks, 12 hour timelock is now active on all vaults.
+- **2020-11-10** Harvest adds KEEP/CRV farming support for TBTC.
+- **2020-11-11** Harvest adds COMP farming by redeploying single-asset vaults of USDC and DAI
+- **2020-11-13** Harvest redeploys USDT single-asset vault to farm COMP
+- **2020-11-16** Harvest adds SUSHI farming support for ETH-USDC, ETH-USDT, ETH-DAI, and ETH-WBTC.
+- **2020-11-17** Harvest adds CRV farming support for USDN, COMPOUND, and BUSD pools.
+- **2020-11-30** Harvest adds IDLE farming by redeploying single-asset vault assets of USDC, USDT, TUSD, DAI, WBTC into idle.finance.
+- **2020-12-01** Harvest launches Self-Provisioning LP strategy using WETH single-asset pool in addition to enabling leveraged investing on Compound.

 As of September 8th, 70% of the yield farming revenue is returned to users who provide capital.
 The remaining 30% of the yield farming revenue is distributed to users who [stake FARM in the Profit Sharing contract][farm-stakedrop].
 The Harvest Finance team does not charge fees for withdrawing or depositing assets and does not claim a fee on the yield farming revenue.